 1995—In Claremont, N.H., Bill Clinton and Newt Gingrich shake hands and pledge to reform lobbying and campaign financing.
 Yeah, right.

-1990—The Supreme Court rules flag desecration laws unconstitutional.
+1990—The Supreme Court rules flag desecration laws are unconstitutional.

-1963—To prevent desegregation in Alabama, George Wallace takes a stand in the schoolhouse door—briefly.
+1963—Briefly, George Wallace takes a stand for segregation in the schoolhouse door.
 Then he scuttles away.

 1962—John and Clarence Anglin, with Frank Morris, escape from Alcatraz.
 Maybe they drown, maybe not.